Pro Bono Program

 The goals of the Stanford Law School (SLS) Pro Bono Program are many.
 SLS views the Pro Bono Program as integral to its commitment to excellence in legal education.
 Equally important, SLS seeks to advance the ethical standards of the American Bar Association, which urge lawyers to aspire to provide significant pro bono publico legal services.
 But to best understand the reasons for SLS's vibrant public service programs, one need only consider the words of the students themselves:

 Valerie was not alone.
 Typically a third or more of the members of each class graduate with Pro Bono Distinction, meaning they spent at least 50 hours using their legal skills in unpaid public service during law school.
-Some, like Valerie, worked at the Opportunity Center -- advocating for homeless clients seeking Social Security Disability benefits -- or elsewhere in the Stanford Law School neighborhood, offering legal assistance to at-risk youth in the Streetlaw program.
-Others reached out to the world: Fashioning a new legal system through the Afghanistan Legal Project; researching best practices for international businesses through the International Business Pro Bono Colloquium or finding legal referrals for asylum seekers.
+Some, like Valerie, worked at the Opportunity Center -- advocating for homeless clients seeking Social Security Disability benefits -- or elsewhere in the Stanford Law School neighborhood, offering legal assistance to at-risk youth in the Street law program.
+Others reached out to the world: promoting international development through legal education initiatives with one of the Rule of Law Program's projects in Afghanistan, Iraq, Timor Leste and Rwanda; researching best practices for international businesses through the International Business Pro Bono Colloquium or finding legal referrals for asylum seekers.

 Why do so many students volunteer?
 Certainly, their reasons are as complex and unique as the students themselves, but there are common motivations: The need is dire; they learn a lot; it's fulfilling; and it's fun.
 Everyone, regardless of their career goals, can participate.